shaliniramachandra2015/Python_API_Test/README.md

 # API Testing with Python and requests library

 The test cases are a sample selection to showcase API Testing with Python.
-While the priority of the use cases is taken into account, but coverage is not achieved at this time.
+While the priority of the use cases is taken into account, coverage is not achieved at this time.

 Note:
 OMDBApi is an open web service that does not allow addition or deletion of records.